Akshay-Bod28/FantasyFootballAI/README.md

 Currently working on this

 TODO:
-Work on FastAPI
-Create Front end
+Make Front End look good with React
-Use AWS to deploy
+AWS